Sell A Solar Home in Phoenix

-Solar is a relatively new phenomenon in the Phoenix real estate market and like any new change to the norm, real estate agents are ill prepared or unprepared to handle some of the challenges that solar offers.
+Solar has gone from a relatively new phenomenon in the Phoenix real estate market to a market staple accounting for over 8% of the total sales.
+Unfortunately most real estate agents are ill prepared or unprepared to handle some of the challenges that solar offers.
 Essentially there are 6 primary issues that need to be properly addressed by the real estate agent: 1) properly pricing a solar home, 2) marketing a solar home, 3) dealing with financing a solar home, 4) handling disclosure requirements with solar, 5) handling inspection issues with solar, and 6) overseeing the transfer of a solar lease.
 Failure to properly advise a seller and/or buyer with any of these six issues could result in lawsuits, loss of a buyer, additional time it takes to close, and the headaches associated by their incompetence.
 As a solar home seller in the Phoenix area, be prepared and ready so that you can avoid any of the potential issues.

 Pricing Your Solar Home